User Guide

 4

-In the popup window, review the End User License Agreement then click the checkbox, located next to I agree.
+In the popup window, review the End User License Agreement, then select the I agree checkbox.

 5